harrykipper/x210/README.md

 ## Repo contents
 * blobs
    + **ec.bin** Embedded controller modified by Thinkpad forum user vladisslav2011 to increase brightness levels and improve battery voltage detection.
 Source: https://forum.thinkpads.com/viewtopic.php?p=833699#p833699
    + descriptor.bin, vbt.bin, vgabios.bin, me.bin: other blobs needed for coreboot
 * coreboot_images - precompiled, flashable coreboot images containing the patched EC, CPU microcode updates, battery capacity detection fixes and power management improvements
-    + **coreboot-gop.rom** Coreboot 4.13 w/GOP driver
-    + **coreboot-gfxinit.rom** Coreboot 4.13 w/libgfxinit
+   + **coreboot.rom** Coreboot 4.13 w/Intel ME and libgfxinit
 * colour_profiles
    + **X210-122.icm** ICM colour profile for the 12.2" 1920x1200 screen.
    + **LP130QP1_SPA1.icm** ICM colour profile for the 13" 3000x2000 screen.
 * kernel_patches
    + **x210-battery-fix.patch** Detect correct battery capacity and discharge rate (only needed on stock BIOS)
    + **r8169-enable-aspm.patch** Enable L1 ASPM and substates on the realtek ethernet NIC.
 As of Linux 5.10 there seem to be no issues enabling ASPM for the chip contained in the x210.
 Alternatively the [r8168](https://github.com/simonbcn/r8168-dkms) module from Realtek can be used. r8168 enables ASPM natively, however ASPM is often lost after resuming from sleep with this module.
    + **hda_intel-enable-power-gating.patch** /sys/kernel/debug/pmc_core/pch_ip_power_gating_status shows PCH IP: 9  - HDA-PGD0 State: Off with this patch.
 This is a precondition for s0ix (which does not work yet)
 * **.config**  Coreboot .config file
 * **bios-ec-mod.bin** Full bios dump including the modified EC.
 * **layout** Layout file required to flash the EC portion of the BIOS contributed by Thinkpad forum user L29Ah https://forum.thinkpads.com/viewtopic.php?p=834229#p834229

 ## How to patch the X210 BIOS